mkuchnik/PlumberApp/README.md

 I0227 07:31:52.775688 140132377122816 train.py:896] Loop 3, rate=9217.917191839828, current_loop rate=9088.433776361755
 ```

-Where the "rate" is the throughput for that epoch.
+Where the "rate" is the throughput for that epoch (around 9-10k images/second).
+For a naive run, for example, we'd expect much worse performance.
 You can run the experiment in a window using `tmux`
 and check the CPU utilization while it is running---you should see many cores
 being used for the ResNet runs.